hfwang132/fm-demod-rtlsdr-pynqz2/report.md

 ![async](image/report/async.jpg)

-As shown in the above picture, there are three CPU tasks.
-The first task is to receive the raw data from the RTL-SDR, the second task is to perform some necessary CPU operations, and the third task is to play the audio.
+As shown in the above picture, there are three CPU tasks and one FPGA task.
+The first CPU task is to receive the raw data from the RTL-SDR, the second CPU task is to perform some necessary CPU operations (data-type conversion, copying data, and polling UI events), and the third CPU task is to play the audio.
 The main part of the algorithm has been offloaded to the FPGA and is denoted by "dma transfer" in the picture.
+Since the throughput of DMA is larger than the sampling rate, we can play the audio immediately after initializing a DMA transfer.